py5coding/py5generator/README.md

 There are currently four basic ways to use py5.
 They are:

 * **module mode**, as shown above
-* **class mode**: create a Python class inherited from `py5.Sketch`, and support multiple Sketches running at the same time.
+* **class mode**: create a Python class inherited from `py5.Sketch`.
+This mode supports multiple Sketches running at the same time.
 * **imported mode**: simplified code that omits the `py5.` prefix.
 This mode is supported by the py5 Jupyter notebook kernel and the `run_sketch` command line utility.
 * **static mode**: functionless code to create static images.
-This mode is supported by the py5bot Jupyter notebook kernel and the `%%py5bot` IPython magic.
+This mode is supported by the py5bot Jupyter notebook kernel, the `%%py5bot` IPython magic, and the `run_sketch` command line utility.

 py5generator is a meta-programming project that creates the py5 library.
 To view the actual installed py5 library code, look at the [py5 repository][py5_repo].
 All py5 library development is done through py5generator.